 Ernesto Damiani Keynote at ESORICS 2016

-Ernesto Damiani held a keynote at ESORICS 2016 titled “Controlling Leakage and Disclosure Risk in Big Data applications“.
+Ernesto Damiani gave a keynote at ESORICS 2016 titled “Controlling Leakage and Disclosure Risk in Big Data applications“.

 In Big Data environments, information is made available as huge data sets or streams, collected and analyzed at different locations, asynchronously and under the responsibility of different authorities.
 It has become common for such data to be de-normalized, replicated and shuffled in other to boost performance of Big Data applications.